jamarphi/pen_engine/README.md

             /*All logic in OnCreate should come after the two previous functions*/ }
     }

+pen::Pen::SetMobileTextures is only used for gui sprite sheets, if loading anything else do:

+    pen::Asset asset = pen::Asset::Load(std::string file, char*(*onLoad)(const char* path, long* fileLength) = nullptr);

+Check out section 1.1.1 for more on managing assets.
+If specifically loading in images to be rendered then you can take the asset data and add it to the sprite map by doing:

+    pen::State::Get()->pixelSprites.Insert(asset.name, pen::Sprite{asset.name, (unsigned char*)asset.data, width, height});

+When doing this though, the width and height of the image should be known before, such as with png having the width and height in the header of the file.
+The pixelSprites map needs this information so it will not attempt to get it loaded in from the res/drawables folder of android when creating sprites.
+Loading in images from res/drawables is completely fine and is what happens by default when using pen::CreateSprite();

 If setting your app orientation horizontal, also add this to the MainActivity tag in the AndroidManifest.xml: